-- The headset has been seated, but the START key has not yet been pressed (that is, prior to completion of the logon procedure). - The MAKE BUSY key has been pressed after completion of the logon procedure.
+- The headset has been seated, but the Start key has not yet been pressed (that is, logon is not complete). - {Make-Busy} has been selected from the functions menu subsequent to completion of the logon procedure.

 Maintenance and administration position (MAP)